-Employment agreements for the Named Executive Officers of the Company continue indefinitely or until terminated by either party with notice periods varying between three months and one year.
+Employment agreements for the Named Executive Officers of the Company continue indefinitely or until terminated by either party with notice periods of one year.
 There are no other contracted payments due to the Named Executive Officers upon termination.

 Upon a change of control, there are no payments due to any of the Named Executive Officers.